c4cs/c4cs.github.io/_commands/basics/uptime.md

 #### Load Times

-##### The load averages output show usage for the last 1, 5, 15 minute intervals.
+* The load averages output show usage for the last 1, 5, 15 minute intervals.
 This helps to diagnose which process is CPU hungry.

 #### -p, --pretty

-##### Shows the output in pretty format
 ~~~ bash
 $ uptime -p
 Up 3 hours, 26 minutes
 ~~~

+* Shows output in pretty format.

 #### -V, --version

-##### This is probably the most useful option becuase it gives the version information.
 ~~~ bash
 $ uptime -V
 Uptime from procps-ng 3.3.9
 ~~~
+* This is probably the most useful option because it gives the version information.